>

 • Dr Chrissie Astell, Senior Research Assistant, NHMRC Stillbirth CRE

-• Ms Laura Singline, Research Support Officer, NHMRC Stillbirth CRE
+• Ms Laura Singline, Research Assistant, NHMRC Stillbirth CRE

 • Dr Antonia Shand, Maternal Fetal Medicine Specialist, Royal Hospital for Women

-• Ms Leigh Brezler, CEO, Stillbirth Foundation Australia
+• Ms Leigh Brezler, Former CEO, Stillbirth Foundation Australia

 • Ms Keren Ludski, CEO, Red Nose